-Friends and family mourn the lost of local woman killed while skydiving in South Carolina
+Friends and family mourn the loss of local woman killed while skydiving in South Carolina

 "We were checking in at the aviation museum to do our beach jumps this morning and a lot of people were talking about it," Glenn added.
 "There was a lot of sadness going around."

-Clay was born in Hattiesburg, Mississippi in 1949.
+Clay was born in Hattiesburg, Mississippi, in 1949.

 She made her first jump 20 years later while working as a telecommunications specialist in the Navy.

-Clay’s husband, Charles Clay said that skydiving started as a cure for boredom while based in Maryland and then it turned into a passion.
+Charles said that skydiving started as a cure for boredom while based in Maryland and then it turned into a passion.

-Mr. Clay said Carolyn reached almost 20,000 jumps and gained more than 370 hours of free fall time.
+He said Carolyn reached almost 20,000 jumps and gained more than 370 hours of free fall time.

-Those who knew her said Gray inspired to be hard-core and fearless like her despite setting numerous world records and earning many awards.
+Those who knew her said Clay inspired to be hard-core and fearless like her despite setting numerous world records and earning many awards.

-“The drive I had after jumping it was just incredible because if I can face my biggest fear, which is the fear of heights out of an airplane I can do anything like literally,” mentioned Glenn.
-“I think that was a huge part of it for her.”
+"The drive I had after jumping - it was just incredible because if I can face my biggest fear, which is the fear of heights out of an airplane, I can do anything like, literally," mentioned Glenn.
+"I think that was a huge part of it for her."

-Gray’s friends said they’re attaching paper crowns to their rigs while jumping at the Patriotic Festival in her memory.
+Clay's friends said they're attaching paper crowns to their rigs while jumping at the Patriotic Festival in her memory.

 The Federal Aviation Administration is helping investigate the accident.